-If you want to develop your voice as creators of expressive games and want to be able to harness the power of this interactive medium for social, cultural or artistic impact; this programme is for you.
-Games have the potential to capture, illuminate and enrich the human experience in their unique way.
+If you want to develop your voice as the creator of expressive games and want to be able to harness the power of this interactive medium for social, cultural or artistic impact, then this programme is for you!
+Games have the potential to capture, illuminate and enrich the human experience in a unique way.
 Through hands-on game design projects you can explore how to facilitate experiences that are meaningful, thought-provoking and transformative.

 Why this programme?

 As such, our students - who do not need to have previous game development or programming experience - are exposed to a wide range of theories and ideas to aid in the development of their own views.
-As a student in the programme, you will learn to think holistically, broadly and deeply, because creating inspiring experiences for others, starts with developing one's own perspectives
+As a student in the programme, you will learn to think holistically, broadly and deeply, because creating inspiring experiences for others starts with developing your own perspectives.

 The skills and knowledge gained in this programme can be applied to all areas of game design.
 Beyond that, they open career paths in academia and industry and can greatly contribute to all areas and professions that require effective, compelling communication, leadership and problem-solving skills.

 If you already have an undergraduate degree in Game Design, the Master's programme offers opportunities to develop your creative, reflective practice and push the boundaries of games as an expressive medium.
 Design research can establish connections to other departments at Uppsala University and beyond.
 This will enrich game design practice with theoretical approaches from other fields of study, e.g. psychology, sociology, linguistics, health and philosophy.

 The programme leads to a Master of Arts (120 credits) with Game Design as the main field of study.
 After one year of study, it is also possible to obtain a Master of Arts (60 credits).

 Emilie: We are currently enrolled in the Master's Programme in Game Design

 What made you choose this programme and specialisation?